vale-f/webapp-qa-workflow/docs/TestStrategyAndPlan.md

   A list of high-level scenarios covering each feature.

 - **Test Scenario Status Report**
   Indicates the pass/fail status for each scenario.
-(Evidence attachments are included only if the scenario fails.)
+(Evidence attachments are only included for failed scenarios, either in the status report or attached to the related bug report.)

 - **Bug Reports**
   Detailed defect records with steps to reproduce, severity, screenshots, etc.